takari/team-documentation/en/02-introduction/01-chapter2.markdown

 Javascript resources, and other requirements which may not have been of primary concern in 2004.

-TDM updates the concept of SNAPSHOTS for complex projects and replaces it with Generations.
+TEAM updates the concept of SNAPSHOTS for complex projects and replaces it with Generations.
 This is an approach to tracking software releases and relating specific point-in-time releases to a commit or branch in a distributed version control system.

-Over time TDM will release updates to the core APIs and models of Maven to allow for easier integration with different languages, tools, and technology.
-It is Takari's goal to make sure that TDM's regular releases can fill in the gaps between Maven's far less frequent releases so that changes in technology can be quickly addressed by TDM.
+Over time TEAM will release updates to the core APIs and models of Maven to allow for easier integration with different languages, tools, and technology.
+It is Takari's goal to make sure that TEAM's regular releases can fill in the gaps between Maven's far less frequent releases so that changes in technology can be quickly addressed by TEAM.

 ### Faster Lifecycles: More Frequent Releases